 Professor Susan B. Sorenson has a unique interdisciplinary background in epidemiology, sociology, and psychology.
 She moved to Penn in 2006 after more than 20 years at the UCLA School of Public Health.
 Since 1986, she has taught a graduate course in family and sexual violence – the first violence prevention course in a school of public health in the nation.
 She currently teaches three courses that she developed: Foundations of Public Health, Public Health and Violence, and Violence in Relationships through the Life Span.

 In addition to her academic work, Dr. Sorenson has served on the board of directors and advisory boards of local community-based organizations, state government agencies, and university injury prevention centers.
-In 1991, she co-founded the Violence Prevention Coalition of Greater Los Angeles, a broad coalition of agencies and individuals which continues to this day.
+In 1991, she co-founded the Violence Prevention Coalition of Greater Los Angeles, a broad coalition of agencies and individuals which continued for over a generation.
 She has provided invited testimony on violence prevention at the local, state, and federal levels.

 Professor Sorenson was a member of the National Academy of Science’s Panel on Research on Violence Against Women, a consultant to President Clinton’s National Advisory Council on Violence Against Women, a consultant to UNICEF’s May 2000 report on Domestic Violence Against Women and Girls, a member of the advisory panel for the 2001 U.S. Surgeon General’s Report on Youth Violence, and the author of a 2008 WHO report on health indicators of violence against children in low- and middle-income countries.
 Most recently, she was a member of the 2013 Institute of Medicine committee Priorities for a Public Health Research Agenda to Reduce the Threat of Firearm-related Violence.
-Professor Sorenson currently is a member of the Committee on Law and Justice at the National Academy of Sciences.
+Professor Sorenson currently is serving a second term as a member of the Committee on Law and Justice at the National Academy of Sciences.
+She also serves on the advisory board for the Biden Foundation in their efforts to end violence against women.

 Sorenson SB, Spear D. New data on intimate partner violence and intimate relationships: Implications for gun laws and federal data collection.
 Preventive Medicine.
 2018; 107:103-108,